Hypnogram

 Here, both stage 3 and stage 4 are shown; these are often combined as stage 3.

-A hypnogram is a form of polysomnography; it is a graph that represents the stages of sleep as a function of time.
+A hypnogram is a graph that represents the stages of sleep found during polysomnography as a function of time.
 It was developed as an easy way to present the recordings of the brain wave activity from an electroencephalogram (EEG) during a period of sleep.
 It allows the different stages of sleep: rapid eye movement sleep (REM) and non-rapid eye movement sleep (NREM) to be identified during the sleep cycle.
 NREM sleep can be further classified into NREM stage 1, 2 and 3.
 The previously considered 4th stage of NREM sleep has been included within stage 3; this stage is also called slow wave sleep (SWS) and is the deepest stage of sleep.